paranoid2006/Lenovo-P340-Tiny-Hackintosh/README.md

 3.Security->Secure Boot->Secure Boot ->Disable

 Not working :
-When use DP Cable connect to a monitor,there is no Audio output(Internal Speaker working well)
+When use DP Cable connect to a monitor,there is no Audio output(Internal Speaker working well.
+Connect audiobox directly to P340 front audio is working)